about

 openFrameworks is an open source C++ toolkit designed to assist the creative process by providing a simple and intuitive framework for experimentation.
-The toolkit is designed to work as a general purpose glue, and wraps together several commonly used libraries, including:

 The code is written to be massively cross-compatible.
 Right now we support five operating systems (Windows, OSX, Linux, iOS, Android) and four IDEs (XCode, Code::Blocks, and Visual Studio and Eclipse).
 The API is designed to be minimal and easy to grasp.